hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 ### Impermanence rollback

 I utilize ZFS rollbacks to drive my [impermanence](https://github.com/nix-community/impermanence) setup.
-I might post about this at some later point, but the general idea is that your filesystem is ephemeral, and you use impermanance to explicitly persist files between reboots.
+I might post about this at some later point, but the general idea is that your filesystem is ephemeral, and you use impermanence to explicitly persist files between reboots.
 These persisted directories act similarly to docker file volumes, and eliminate config drift outside of when you explicitly allow it.

 This rollback script used `boot.initrd.postResumeCommands` before.
 The service config replacement for this looks like: